-When I was young, I had this silly idea that an army acted like my toy soldiers were: unthinking pawns with me bossing them around.
-Now that I'm older I notice this isn't true at all.
+When I was a boy, I had this silly idea that an army acted like my toy soldiers: unthinking pawns with me bossing them around.
+Now that I'm older I know this isn't true at all.
 Soldiers have feelings too.
 And sometimes -actually, quite often- the outcome of a battle or entire campaign is dependant on the actions of only a few men.
 For example, I believe the pace in the Battle for France was really set by four people: Erich von Manstein, Heinz Guderian, Erwin Rommel and Hugo Sperrle.
-But everyone knows them (In my head everybody does.
+But everyone knows them (...in my world, everybody does.
 Basta!) and I like finding others.
 So, in Guderian's "Panzer Leader", I read about a certain Luitenant Felix who thought he'd tell his General what to do.
 Let's go to Poland, then, and meet the man.

 "The first serious fighting took place north of Zempelburg (Bydgoszcz) in and around Gross-Klonia (Wielka Klonia), where the mist suddenly lifted and the leading tanks found themselves face to face with Polish defensive positions.", Guderian writes.
 "The Polish anti-tank gunners scored many direct hits.
 One officer, one officer cadet and eight other ranks were killed."